GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 |GenericWebApplicationContext|A flexible and programmable context often used in frameworks or integration tests.
 Allows registration of beans programmatically (no annotations or XML required).|
 |StaticWebApplicationContext|Mainly used for lightweight unit testing of Spring MVC components.
 It allows registration of mock beans without scanning or external config.|

-From the documentation: _The org.springframework.context.ApplicationContext interface represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the beans.
-The container gets its instructions on the components to instantiate, configure, and assemble by reading configuration metadata._
+From the documentation: _"The org.springframework.context.ApplicationContext interface represents the Spring IoC container and is responsible for instantiating, configuring, and assembling the beans.
+The container gets its instructions on the components to instantiate, configure, and assemble by reading configuration metadata."_

 ## Objective 1.2 Java Configuration